 - If you have used your new card for purchases, make paying off these charges a priority.
 At the very least you should aim to increase your monthly repayment amount to factor in this new debt.

-Whether the introductory interest rate on a balance transfer card lasts for four months or 24, eventually it will revert to the higher, standard rate of interest, usually the cash advance rate, and be charged on any remaining balance.
-You could go from paying 0% p.a. interest to 22% p.a. interest so it's in your best interest to pay the debt before the introductory rate expires.
+Whether the introductory interest rate on a balance transfer card lasts for 6 months or 24 months, eventually it will revert to the higher, standard rate of interest.
+This means you could go from paying 0% p.a. interest to 22% p.a. interest, so it's ideal to pay the debt before the introductory rate expires.

 What to do about it

 - If you’re one of the many people who end up with a remaining balance when the introductory rate reverts, the priority should be to pay of the debt as quickly as possible.
 This could mean adjusting your budget and making bigger monthly payments, or using savings or other lump sums of money to clear the balance.

 - Another option is to make weekly payments as soon as you get your salary – even though credit card interest is charged monthly, it’s actually calculated daily, so if you make more frequent payments you can reduce the overall amount of interest that you pay.